philc/book-notes/slack - tom demarco.md

     (e.g. employee comp).
 This form of control doesn't feel sufficient when managing a single team or project, but at a company level with a portfolio of teams and projects, it can be sufficiently effective.
   * "Risk management is the explicit quantitative declaration of uncertainty."
-    * Delivery date of a project should be shown as a probability distribution function
+    * Delivery date of a project should be shown as a probability distribution function.
 * Risk management: the minimal prescription (chap 30)
   * "Risk diagrams": for each component, a list of outcomes, and a probability for each.
   * Risk containment: when risk materializes and costs you unplanned money or delay, this gets paid out of a